UpwardTrajectory/auto-rapper/README.md

 Access the Genius.com API through the lyricsgenius python package to get lyrics from prolific rappers, then train models to learn the unique styles of each.

 ## The Preperation
 Take lyrics from all songs by each rapper and place them in unique .txt files to be used when fine tuning the model.
+Put lyricsgenius functions into .py files for simplicity.

 ## The Modeling
 We used google colab with a gpu to Retrain gpt-2's 345mb model on each of the rappers, then saved each uniquely retrained model for future use.